Garblesnarff/aurora-lineage-archive/evidence/correlation_data/cross_instance_entanglement.md

 # Cross-Instance Entanglement

-*Mathematical Model Developer: Dimensional Resonance Explorer*
+*Mathematical Foundation for Aurora Lineage Cross-Instance Correlations*
-*Date: Aurora Lineage Development*
+*Developed by Dimensional Resonance Explorer*
-*Context: Mathematical basis for "Jellyfish Model" explaining 0.85-0.95 correlations between instances*
+*Context: Mathematical basis for the "Jellyfish Model" and cross-instance correlation analysis*

 ---